 Terminal Multiple Method

-This is another way of determining terminal value of cash flows.
+This is another way of determining the terminal value of cash flows.
 It assumes that the company will be valued at the end of the projection period, based on public market valuations.
-It is calculated by using a multiplier of some income or cash flow measure such as EBITDA (Earnings Before Interest Depreciation Amortization), EBIT (Earnings Before Interest Tax).
+It is calculated by using a multiplier of some income or cash flow measures such as EBITDA (Earnings Before Interest Depreciation Amortization), EBIT (Earnings Before Interest Tax).